Formerly a privilege of certified investors, the real estate crowdfunding niche now is open for non-accredited backers.

 6. Sketch a UI layout

-Usability is the cornerstone of a successful web and mobile design, that’s why in this stage it is important to focus on the end user rather than on the originality.
+Usability is the cornerstone of a successful web and mobile design; that’s why in this stage, it is important to focus on the end-user rather than on the originality.

-You should avoid typical mistakes when creating a layout for your website:
+It would help if you avoided typical mistakes when creating a layout for your website: